 Grambank is a database of structural (typological) features of language.
-It consists of 200 logically independent features (most of them binary) spanning all subdomains of morphosyntax.
-The Grambank feature questionnaire has been filled in, based on reference grammars, for over 500 languages.
+It consists of 195 logically independent features (most of them binary) spanning all subdomains of morphosyntax.
+The Grambank feature questionnaire has been filled in, based on reference grammars, for almost 1,500 languages.
 The aim is to eventually reach as many as 3,000 languages.
 The database can be used to investigate language prehistory, the geographical-distribution of features, language universals and the functional interaction of structural features.

 Lexibank is a public database and repository for lexical data from the languages of the world.
 Currently, Lexibank contains lexemes and cognate judgments from ~2500 languages spanning Africa, Europe, Asia, the Pacific, and the Americas.
 The database will be used to refine cognate judgments, infer language relationships, construct language phylogenies, test hypotheses about language history, investigate factors that affect the mode and tempo of language evolution, model sound change, and facilitate quantitative comparisons with other types of linguistic data.
 The initial focus of Lexibank will be on compiling basic or core vocabulary, but ultimately the database will be expanded to include a full range of lexicon from all the world’s languages.